 Lifecycle Hooks

-The Filterable base class provides two lifecycle hooks that let you modify the query builder before and after filters are applied.
+The Filterable base class exposes two optional lifecycle hooks that let you run logic before and after the filter pipeline executes.

 initially()